-DIRECTOR COMPENSATION IN FISCAL 2017
+DIRECTOR COMPENSATION IN FISCAL YEAR 2018

 Mr. Helmerich, as Chairman of the Board, receives a quarterly retainer of \$37,500.
 Each non-employee Director receives a quarterly retainer of \$25,000.
 The Audit Committee chair receives a quarterly retainer of \$3,750.
 The Human Resources Committee and Nominating and Corporate Governance Committee chairs each receive a quarterly retainer of \$2,500.
 In addition, each member of the Audit Committee receives a quarterly retainer of \$1,250.
-In addition to quarterly retainers, each non-employee Director (other than the Chairman of the Board) received in fiscal 2017 restricted stock and an option to purchase shares of our common stock pursuant to the Helmerich & Payne, Inc. 2016 Omnibus Incentive Plan which had a combined value of approximately \$180,000 on the date of grant.
-The Chairman of the Board received in fiscal 2017 restricted stock and options to purchase shares of our common stock with a combined value of approximately \$270,000.
-All non-employee Directors are reimbursed for expenses incurred in connection with the attending of Board or Committee meetings.
+In addition to quarterly retainers, in fiscal year 2018, each non-employee Director (other than the Chairman of the Board) received restricted stock and an option to purchase shares of our common stock pursuant to the 2016 Plan which had a combined value of approximately \$180,000 on the date of grant.
+In fiscal year 2018, the Chairman of the Board received restricted stock and options to purchase shares of our common stock with a combined value of approximately \$270,000.
+All non-employee Directors are reimbursed for expenses incurred in connection with the attending of Board or Board committee meetings.
 Employee Directors do not receive compensation for serving on the Board.

-The Directors may participate in our Director Deferred Compensation Plan ("Plan").
-Each Director participating in the Plan may defer into a separate account maintained by us, all or a portion of such Director's cash compensation paid by us for services as a Director.
+The Directors may participate in our Director Deferred Compensation Plan (the "Director Plan").
+Each Director participating in the Director Plan may defer into a separate account maintained by us, all or a portion of such Director's cash compensation paid by us for services as a Director.
 A Director may select between two deemed investment alternatives, being an interest investment alternative and a stock unit investment alternative.
 The interest investment alternative provides for the payment of interest on deferred amounts in the Director's account at a rate equal to prime plus one percent.
 Under the stock unit investment alternative, we credit the Director's account with a number of stock units determined by dividing the Director's deferred compensation amount by the fair market value of a share of our common stock on the compensation deferral date.
 The Director's account is also credited with any dividends that would have been paid by us had the Director held actual shares of our common stock.
 The account balance attributable to the stock unit investment alternative may increase or decrease depending upon fluctuations in the value of our common stock and the distribution of dividends.
-The stock units credited to a Director's account are used solely as a device for the determination of the amount of cash payment to be distributed to the Director under the Plan.
-No Director is entitled to a distribution of actual shares of our common stock or to any other stockholder rights with respect to the stock units credited under the Plan.
-Except for emergency withdrawals and a change-in-control event (as defined in the Plan), the deferred cash amounts in a Director's account are not paid until he or she ceases to be a Director.
-The Plan does not create a trust and the participating Directors would be general unsecured creditors of the Company.
-Since employee Directors do not receive compensation for serving on the Board, only non-employee Directors are able to participate in the Plan.
-The Plan is interpreted and administered by the Human Resources Committee of the Board.
+The stock units credited to a Director's account are used solely as a device for the determination of the amount of cash payment to be distributed to the Director under the Director Plan.
+No Director is entitled to a distribution of actual shares of our common stock or to any other stockholder rights with respect to the stock units credited under the Director Plan.
+Except for emergency withdrawals and a change-in-control event (as defined in the Director Plan), the deferred cash amounts in a Director's account are not paid until he or she ceases to be a Director.
+The Director Plan does not create a trust and the participating Directors would be general unsecured creditors of the Company.
+Since employee Directors do not receive compensation for serving on the Board, only non-employee Directors are able to participate in the Dir